 Every year thousands of families scrimp and save in hopes that they may get to take their family on one good vacation.

-Research All of the Attractions and Narrow it Down
+Research All of the Attractions and Narrow them Down

-We found useful advice at many places the main D.C tourism site https://washington.org, as well as Travelocity, Trip advisor, google maps, yelp, etc. Its a good idea to be prepared.
-A great source of knowledge for us was also https://www.triphacksdc.com/ they also have a youtube channel that has guides on many different aspects to help you on your trip to D.C.
+We found useful advice at many places the main D.C. tourism site https://washington.org, as well as Travelocity, Trip Advisor, Google maps, Yelp, etc. It is a good idea to be prepared.
+A great source of knowledge for us was also https://www.triphacksdc.com/ They also have a youtube channel that has guides on many different aspects to help you on your trip to D.C.

 - National Gallery of Art (Free!)